SFMVideos/SFM/README.md

 - Basic Knowledge of Photoshop CS6.
 - Basic Knowledge of Quakenet/IRC

+### [Website Manager]
+The job of a Website Manager is to manage the SFM website.
+Managing uncludes updating all parts of the website and forums.

+Requirments:
+- Advanced knowledge of weebly.
+- Advanced knowledge of forums and forum saftey.

 ### [Movie Scripter]
 The job of a Movie Scripter is scripting the story line of the movie.